rishikumar1812/agents-assignment/README.md

 This approach ensures smooth, real-time conversations while preserving the ability for users to intentionally interrupt the agent when needed.

+### Implementation Location

+The state-aware interruption logic is implemented in:

+examples/voice_agents/basic_agent.py

+This file extends the default voice agent example with:
+- Speaking state tracking
+- Backchannel filtering
+- Semantic interruption detection

+### Assignment Notes

+- No changes were made to the underlying VAD implementation
+- All interruption handling logic is applied at the agent level
+- The same word (e.g. "yeah") behaves differently based on agent speaking state

 ## Installation